Strike Back's latest season shot entirely in Malaysia

-After all, the action-adventure drama's sixth season, which premiered on Saturday (Jan 26), is shot entirely in Malaysia.
+After all, the action-adventure drama's sixth season, which premiered last Saturday, is shot entirely in Malaysia.

 On the show, the soldiers are sent to investigate when a Russian bomber crashes into the South China Sea.

-Speaking to journalists on Monday (Jan 28) in a group phone interview from London, where he lives, Bamber revealed that while it was his first experience shooting in Malaysia, he had previously visited the country as an 18-year-old backpacker.
+Speaking to journalists on Monday in a group telephone interview from London, where he lives, Bamber said that while it was his first experience shooting in Malaysia, he had visited the country as an 18-year-old backpacker.

-"It is impressive to see how much the economy has changed," he said, but added that there was a downside to this.
+"It is impressive to see how much the economy has changed," he said, but added that there is a downside to this.

 Noting the abundance of high-rise buildings, he said: "There were places which I saw the first time that were gone... but it is the way of global capitalism."